-Source/Collection of Data: The data are collected through the waste stream notifications submitted by waste generators regulated by the TCEQ.
+Source/Collection of Data: The data are collected through the waste stream notifications submitted by waste generators regulated by TCEQ.
 In the case of out-of-state wastes written submissions from the generators are used.
 Waste streams are audited on a random basis or manually selected from a database maintained by the Waste Permits Division when there is sufficient information to suspect the wastes were classified incorrectly.

 Method of Calculation: On a monthly basis, the total number of completed audits is maintained in a division spreadsheet.
-On a quarterly basis the total is derived, reconciled against information from the division maintained database, and reported.
-Audits are considered complete when: (1) the auditee submits sufficient data for the TCEQ to review, and (2) the TCEQ has sufficient time to complete the review.
+On a quarterly basis the total is derived, reconciled against information from the division-maintained database, and reported.
+Audits are considered complete when: (1) the auditee submits sufficient data for TCEQ to review, and (2) TCEQ completes the review.